-Follow our 4 steps to stop hair frizz after washing.
+Follow my 4 steps to stop hair frizz after washing.

-- Immediately after shampooing and rinsing hair, and before you apply conditioner, use a small towel to gently blot the water out of your hair.
-This will help hair to absorb more of those lovely conditioning ingredients that smooth and seal the cuticle.
+- Immediately after shampooing and rinsing your hair, and before you apply conditioner, use a small towel to blot the water out of your hair.
+That will help hair to absorb more of those conditioning ingredients that smooth and seal the cuticle.

 - After rinsing out the conditioner, follow the same step of gently blotting the water out of your hair.
-Think about your hair like a delicate fabric; rubbing hair will lead to breakage, so gently does it.
-If it’s easier, just wrap a towel around your hair until it’s no longer wet, but still damp.
+Think about your hair like a delicate fabric; rubbing hair will lead to breakage, so be gentle.
+If it’s easier, wrap a towel around your hair until it’s no longer wet but still damp.

 - When hair is damp, it’s time to start styling your hair.
-Before styling apply your styling product.
-Now, we’ve said it before and we’ll say it again!
-Leave in conditioner is a great choice at this point.
-If you are using either of our leave in conditioner sprays, 2 to 3 spritzes is all you need.
+Before styling, apply your styling product.
+Leave in conditioner is the best choice at this point.
+If you are using either of our leave in conditioner sprays, 2 to 3 spritzes are all you need.
 If you are using another brand, follow their instructions for application.

 - So now hair is prepped and ready to go for styling.
-There’s lots of advice we can give about how to blow dry hair to avoid the frizz but if there’s one thing we recommend, above everything else, it’s don’t overdry your hair.
+There’s lots of advice I can give about how to blow dry hair to avoid frizz, but if there’s one thing I recommend, above everything else, it’s don’t overdry your hair.
 It’s a common mistake and one of the biggest culprits for frizz.
-Our styling mists will help here as they speed up drying time.
+My styling mists will help here as they speed up drying time.
 However, you need to know when to stop.
 As soon as hair feels dry to touch, stop.
 Don’t continue.

 How to Stop Frizzy Hair: Tame Frizzy Hair Overnight

-This a question that comes up often and there are a couple of things that we recommend for taming frizzy hair overnight.
+That is a question that comes up often, and there are a couple of things that I recommend for taming frizzy hair overnight.

 - Shampoo, rinse and gently blot out water from your hair.
 Apply Restore and Shine Hair Masque to the ends and mid-lengths and leave to dry.
 If your hair is very thick, it’s a good idea to do this early in the day, giving your hair a chance to dry before you got to bed.